MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 1. Head over to [mobile.azure.com](https://mobile.azure.com).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
-2. Enter a name and an optional desciption for your app.
+3. Enter a name and an optional desciption for your app.
-3. Select the appropriate OS (Android or iOS) and select **React Native** as the platform.
+4. Select the appropriate OS (Android or iOS) and select **React Native** as the platform.
-4. Hit the button at the bottom right that says **Add new app**.
+5. Hit the button at the bottom right that says **Add new app**.

 Once you have created an app, you can optain its **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.

 ## 3. Add the Mobile Center SDK modules

 The default integration of the SDK uses Cocoapods for iOS.
-If you are not using Cocoapods in your app please use integrate the iOS SDK manually.
+If you are not using Cocoapods in your app, you need to integrate the React Native SDK manually for your iOS app.

 ### 3.1 Integrate the SDK automatically